chrishague-wf/interviews/contrived_media_player.md

 }
 ```

-Stub out the playlist functionality.
+Stub out the playlist functionality: 1) items should be able to be added,
+and the caller should be able to navigate to 2) previous or 3) upcoming items,
+with playback starting immediately.

 ***